BUPT-GAMMA/OpenHINE/README.md

-# OpenHNE
-An Open-Source Package for Heterogeneous Network Embedding (HNE)
+# OpenHNE: An Open-Source Toolkit for Heterogeneous Network Embedding (HNE)